amir20/dozzle/docs/guide/faq.md

 ## I am seeing host not found error in the logs.
 How do I fix it?

-This should be a Podman only error: Using Podman doesn't create an engine-id like Docker.
+This should be mainly a Podman only error: Using Podman doesn't create an engine-id like Docker.
+If you are using Docker check if the ```engine-id``` file exists in ```/var/lib/docker``` and accessible.

 To resolve the error take following steps: